kiranFullStack/Firebase-Auth-React-Tutorial/README.md

-# Firebase authentication example for react
+# Firebase authentication example for react.

 This is some example/boilerplate code for authenticating a user using Firebase + social auth (for example with Google)